ArafathC/mean_copy/presentation/README.md

-Download this project, extract, and run presentation.html.
+Download this repo and run presentation.html.